Two new Covid-19 cases confirmed in north-east - Evening Express

-Across Scotland there have been eight new confirmed cases, with one more person who has tested positive for the virus dying.
+Across Scotland there have been five new confirmed cases, with one more person, who has tested positive for the virus, dying.

-A total of 263,600 people have been tested through NHS Scotland labs and UKG to date with results showing 245,341 tests were negative and 18,259 were positive.
+A total of 267,371 people have been tested through NHS Scotland labs and UK Government labs to date with results showing 249,107 tests were negative and 18,264 were positive.

-As of midnight a total of 439 are being treated in hospital, with five in intensive care.
-There are a further 12 people in intensive care with suspected Covid-19.
+As of midnight a total of 432 are being treated in hospital, with four in intensive care.
+There are a further five people in intensive care with suspected Covid-19.

 Help support quality local journalism … become a digital subscriber to the Evening Express